dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 This library hijacks all same-origin hyperlinks on your site and fetches them in the background.
 Then, without causing a full page reload, it swaps out the `<body>` and merges the `<head>`, making navigation blazing fast.
 This way, you can still use old-school hyperlinks and your site will behave like a single-page application.

-The best part about Turbolinks that there's nothing to configure.
+The best part about Turbolinks that there’s nothing to configure.
 Load it in a `<script>` and it starts working.
-And if a browser doesn't support JavaScript, links work like they always have.
+And if a browser doesn’t support JavaScript, links work like they always have.
 Everybody wins!

 Which brings me to—

 ## Progressive Enhancement

-It shouldn't take a read-through of _[Resilient Web Design](https://resilientwebdesign.com/)_ to understand the importance of progressive enhancement.
+It shouldn’t take a read-through of _[Resilient Web Design](https://resilientwebdesign.com/)_ to understand the importance of progressive enhancement.
 My site had to work on everything from a command-line browser to a full-blown Firefox.

-And that's easy.
+And that’s easy.
 Use accessible, semantic markup, and serve it without any client-side DOM manipulation.
 Everything else is an addition.
 Even CSS.

 ### Snazzy Underlines